HariR1893/CALCULATOR-Using-Js/README.md

-# CodSoft Web Development Internship - Task 3
+# CALCULATOR

-his repository contains a simple calculator project developed using HTML, CSS, and JavaScript, created as part of my internship at Codsoft.
+his repository contains a simple calculator project developed using HTML, CSS, and JavaScript.

 ## Overview
 This calculator is a web-based application designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It provides a user-friendly interface for users to input numbers and perform calculations with ease.